ibizaman/selfhostblocks/README.md

 Upstreaming changes is also on the roadmap.

 Check [the issues](https://github.com/ibizaman/selfhostblocks/issues) to see planned works.
+Feel free to add more!

-That being said, I am personally using all the blocks and services in this project, so they do work.
+That being said, I am personally using all the blocks and services in this project, so they do work to some extent.

 ## Available Blocks